-Defamation and Legal Proceedings
+Defamation and Legal Proceedings: Maryland's Absolute Litigation Privilege

 The Court process is contentious.
 This stated, you cannot sue people for defamation because they testify in Court in a manner you believe is false.
 Likewise, someone cannot be sued for defamation because they have stated something disparaging, alleged to be false, in a legal correspondence or court filing, due to Maryland's absolute Litigation Privilege.

-The purpose of the privilege is to protect court proceedings and third party witnesses from retaliatory defamation claims because, inevitably, a court dispute involves two sides, maybe heated side, who see things differently.
+The purpose of the privilege is to protect court proceedings and third party witnesses from retaliatory defamation claims because, inevitably, a court dispute involves two sides, maybe heated sides, who see things differently.
 One might even contend the other side is lying.
 However, they cannot be sued for defamation even so.
 See generally Day v.
 Johns Hopkins Health Sys.
 Corp., 907 F.3d 766 (4th Cir.
 2018),

 In Day v.
 Johns Hopkins Health Sys.
 Corp., the Fourth Circuit held that an expert witness who had falsely testified in a successful scheme to sell his services to 'help kill cases' on behalf of large mining corporates, nevertheless, could not be sued for defamation, applying Maryland's absolute Litigation Privilege. even though his fraud was discovered and his expert testimony was found to be false lies.
 As the Fourth Circuit noted, someone who testifies with knowing falsity under oath can be charged with the crime of perjury.
 However, they cannot be sued for defamation.
 907 F.3d 766 (4th Cir.
 2018).

-For more on Maryland's absolute litigation privilege, I wrote on article on it, see here: LINK: https://assets-powerstores-
+For more on Maryland's absolute Litigation Privilege, I wrote on article on it, see here: LINK: https://assets-powerstores-

 Gregg H. Mosson, Esq.